-The Quest for Gold: Ontario Athlete Assistance Program (QFG-OAAP) is a program funded by the Ontario Ministry of Tourism, Culture and Sport (MTCS).
+The Quest for Gold: Ontario Athlete Assistance Program (QFG-OAAP) is a program funded by the Ontario Ministry of Heritage, Sport, Tourism, Culture Industries

-This program funds up to 10 Ontario Equestrian athletes between the ages of 11 and 35 in the 3 Olympic disciplines including Show Jumping, Eventing and Dressage, as well as Para-Dressage.
-Athletes are invited to apply and selections will be made by the Ontario Equestrian Quest For Gold Selection Committee.
+Ontario Equestrian (OE) receives funding for up to ten (10) athlete cards.
+OE athletes between the ages of 11 and 35 in the Olympic and Paralympic disciplines including Show Jumping, Eventing, Dressage and Para-Dressage who meet the criteria outlined in the application are invited to apply.
+The selections will be made by the Ontario Equestrian Quest for Gold Selection Committee.

-Created as part of the Young Riders Development Program, and led by our own successful Ontario Show Jumper, Beth Underhill as Talent ID Program Advisor, the U25 series was introduced to increase participation and improve performance at the FEI Children, Junior and Young Rider level.
+Created as part of the Young Riders Development Program, the U25 series was introduced to increase participation and improve performance at the North American Youth Championships.
 Athletes between the ages of 16 and 25 are eligible.
 By providing youth with a pathway to become involved in the sport of jumping from an earlier age and to pave the way for a strong pool of future Canadian Equestrian Team athletes to represent Canada on the world stage.